AlSabriBhuiyan0/Carbon-credit-stock-crypto-tracker/backend/docs/SYSTEM_IMPROVEMENTS_SUMMARY.md

 - **Comprehensive testing** - automated testing for all functionality
 - **Professional appearance** - polished UI with proper icon usage

-All imported components are now properly utilized, providing a robust, user-friendly, and maintainable system for carbon credit and stock tracking with comprehensive admin and user management capabilities.
+All imported components are now properly utilized, providing a robust, user-friendly, and maintainable system for carbon credit, stock, and crypto asset tracking with comprehensive admin and user management capabilities.